MonikaH-R/AI-ML-Internship-Task-5/README.md

 **3. Run the Script**

-Execute the Python file from your terminal: python decision_tree_analysis.py
+**Execute the Python file from your terminal:**

+python decision_tree_analysis.py

-**The script will automatically create the output/ folder and populate it with the results.
+The script will automatically create the output/ folder and populate it with the results.
-**
- **Results and Output**

-Upon successful execution, the following files and folders will be created:

-Output Folder (output/)

 **File Name and Description**

 **1_decision_tree_visualization.png
-**
-A graphic visualization of the Decision Tree (limited depth for readability).
+** A graphic visualization of the Decision Tree (limited depth for readability).

 **2_dt_overfitting_analysis.png**
 A line plot showing how training and testing accuracy change with max_depth, identifying the optimal complexity.

 **4_rf_feature_importances.png**
 A bar chart displaying the top 10 most important features for prediction according to the Random Forest model.

 **5_model_evaluation_summary.csv**
 A CSV file summarizing the final performance metrics (Test Accuracy and Mean Cross-Validation Accuracy) for both the Tuned Decision Tree and Random Forest.

  **Code Details
 **

 The analysis is performed within the single file: decision_tree_analysis.py.
 Key sections include:

-1. **Data Preprocessing: **Handles loading the data and performing One-Hot Encoding on relevant categorical features (sex, cp, thal, etc.).
+1. **Data Preprocessing: ** Handles loading the data and performing One-Hot Encoding on relevant categorical features (sex, cp, thal, etc.).

 2. **Model Instantiation:** Uses DecisionTreeClassifier and RandomForestClassifier from sklearn.tree and sklearn.ensemble.

-3. **Evaluation: **Utilizes accuracy_score and cross_val_score for metric calculation.
+3. **Evaluation: ** Utilizes accuracy_score and cross_val_score for metric calculation.